Melbourne Airport Rail: Project description

-A second new station is to be built along the line at the border of Airport West and Keilor Park to serve Melbourne's north-west.
+A second new station Keilor East is to be built along the line at the border of Airport West and Keilor Park to serve Melbourne's north-west.

 At the city end, the airport line will run through the new underground Metro Tunnel stations at State Library and Town Hall, which will allow interchange to all other suburban services via the existing major stations Melbourne Central and Flinders Street, respectively.
-High Capacity Metro Trains, 7-car trains introduced as part of the Metro Tunnel project, will run to the airport, and high-capacity signalling will be installed along the new airport line.

-Airport trains will run every ten minutes all-day, taking approximately 30 minutes to reach the CBD from the airport.
-Ticketing will be through the metropolitan rail network's Myki smart-card system and be priced similar to existing Skybus fares.
+High Capacity Metro Trains, 7-car trains introduced as part of the Metro Tunnel project, will run to the airport.
+Plans from 2022 said that airport trains will run every ten minutes all-day, taking approximately 30 minutes to reach the CBD from the airport.